 Two-thirds of our research is rated as “world-leading” or “internationally excellent” (REF 2014), and you learn from and work alongside our expert staff.

 Our research covers a wide spectrum of biology – from the cell right through to communities and ecosystems.
-Key academic staff for this course include Professor Elena Klenova, who specialises in molecular oncology, and Dr Selwa Alsam, who is researching hospital-related infections and human microbial diseases including MRSE, wound infections and infection control.
+Key academic staff for this course includes Dr Selwa Alsam, the 'Champion of Biomedical Science in East Anglia', who is researching hospital-related infections and human microbial diseases including MRSA, wound infections and infection control.

 You graduate ready to move into a wide variety of industrial and public-sector environments, from the NHS to pharmaceuticals, research, health and safety and teaching.